hangxingliu/canvas-datagrid-patch/docs/draw/README.md

 ### Offset for drawing

-You may see two variables about offsset named `canvasOffsetLeft` and `canvasOffsetTop` in the source codes.
+You may see two variables about offsset named `canvasOffsetLeft` and `canvasOffsetTop` in the source code.
 They are used to determine which location of HTML `canvas` element to start rendering whole grid component, because this component has the ability to display embedded grid (aka. child grid).

 So please remember to adding `canvasOffsetLeft` or `canvasOffsetTop` to the coordinate values before